 The audit committee of the company's board of directors is composed of three members and acts under a written charter approved on September 24, 2003.
-A copy of this charter is attached as Appendix A. All of the members of the audit committee are independent as defined by the rules of the NASDAQ Stock Market that apply to the company and otherwise satisfy NASDAQ's eligibility requirements for audit committee membership.
-The audit committee held seven meetings during fiscal 2004.
+All of the members of the audit committee are independent as defined by the rules of the NASDAQ Stock Market that apply to the company and otherwise satisfy NASDAQ's eligibility requirements for audit committee membership.
+The audit committee held eleven meetings during fiscal 2005.

-The audit committee has reviewed the company's audited financial statements for the fiscal year ended April 30, 2004 and has discussed these financial statements with the company's management and the company's independent auditors.
+The audit committee has reviewed the company's audited financial statements for the fiscal year ended April 30, 2005 and has discussed these financial statements with the company's management and the company's independent auditors.

-The audit committee has also discussed with the company's independent auditors the matters required to be discussed by Statement on Auditing Standards 61 (Communication with Audit Committees).
+The audit committee has also received from and discussed with the company's independent auditors various communications that the company's independent auditors are required to provide to the audit committee, including the matters required to be discussed by Statement on Auditing Standards 61 (Communication with Audit Committees).